randallmlough/code-bot/README.md

 # Coding Bot
-A GPT bot that tries to be a useful coding assistant.
+A GPT bot that tries to be a useful coding assistant by automating your common tasks.

 > ⚠️ **NOTE** ⚠️